AUIML

 Jump to navigation Jump to search

-Application User Interface Markup Language, or AUIML, is a replacement for HTML+CSS+JavaScript that is designed from the ground up to support a user experience equivalent to that of desktop GUI or specialized mobile "apps", while also supporting HTML's built-in ability to display rich text and media and preserving the URL concept for addressing content.
+Application User Interface Markup Language (AUIML) is a concept for replacing the current HTML+CSS+JavaScript klugefest with something designed from the ground up to properly support full user-interactivity[1] while preserving support for rich text and media and preserving the URL concept for addressing content.

 Concepts